Lewan24/GymBuddy/README.md

 <h3 align="left"># How to run #</h3>
 <p allign="left">Actually running application is pretty easy.
 Just download apk file (GymBuddy.apk) from releases page (Latest stable version), then install apk on phone and enjoy :)</p>
 <p allign="left">First run could be kinda slow coz of first starting and creating database for user.
 Every run after the first one will be much faster.</p>
+<p>First release will be uploaded after implementing database with exercises and training plasa</p>
 <br>

 <h3 align="left"># Greetings #</h3>